robhyrk/instanews-react/README.md

 # Instanews React

 Built with React and Material UI components.
-This project calls the NY Times API to retrive the latest posts based on a users' news category selection.
+This project calls the NY Times API to retrieve the latest posts based on a users' news category selection.

 Refactored from [this jQuery project](http://redacademy.github.io/instanews/).